ancient-geek-git/Criminal-Law-and-Its-Processes/README.md

 # TO USE

 Go to the green button in the top right & click on "download zip".
 Unzip the file.
 You should see an html file for the whole book, a folder with html files for each chapter, and then a number of other files that help your browser style the book's appearance and insert images.
-Doubleclicking on any .html file should open it in your browser of choice, or you can drag a file into a browser window.
+Doubleclicking on any html file should open it in your browser of choice, or you can drag a file into a browser window.
 Voila!

 # ABOUT